 The Retirement Plan Advisors (RPA) are pleased to share monthly retirement information with POAM members.
-This month’s post from Regional Director Mark Mitchell discusses potential outcomes for not having retirement savings.
+This month’s post is from Regional Director Mark Mitchell.
+He discusses the potential outcomes of not saving for retirement.

 The Rough Consequences of Not Saving for Retirement

 Do you really want to risk facing these potential outcomes?

 SAVING FOR RETIREMENT MAY SEEM A THANKLESS TASK.
 But you may be thanking yourself later.
 Putting away a percentage of one’s income – money that could be used for any number of bills or luxuries – is a sacrifice made in the present in order to avoid a larger trouble down the road.

 MORE THAN A QUARTER OF SENIORS HAVE NO RETIREMENT SAVINGS.
 To be more specific, the Government Accountability Office says 29% of households headed by people 55 or older have no savings in a retirement account and no possibility of receiving an employer pension.¹ In late 2016, a PWC survey revealed that 37% of baby boomers had less than $50,000 in retirement assets.
 Just 24% of baby boomer households PWC polled had saved more than $300,000 for their “second acts.”²